-- A decision on whether or not to refer a pupil to CSSW should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
-However this should not delay any referral; if the DSL is not available, staff should discuss the matter with Amanda Aplicano or Phil Allman and take advice from the Child and Family Contact team social worker.
-The designated safeguarding lead should be informed as soon as possible; - Referrals should be made using an e-Caf referral which will usually be completed by one of the Safeguarding Team.
-Urgent child protection referrals will be accepted by telephone but must always be confirmed in writing via the e-Caf referral within 48 hours; - Where there is any doubt about whether the concerns raised meet the thresholds for a child protection referral, the designated safeguarding lead may discuss the case on a "no names" basis with Camden's Child Protection Co-ordinator or the Child and Family Contact team social worker to obtain advice on how to proceed; - Parental consent must be sought prior to the referral being made unless to seek consent would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
-If parents do not consent, but the child is at risk of significant harm, the referral should still be made; - If the child already has an allocated CSSW social worker, the referral should be made directly to them.
-If the child is not already known to CSSW, referrals should be made to the Child and Family Contact team.
-If the child lives outside Camden, a referral should be made to their home local authority; - All referrals will be acknowledged by the Child and Family Contact team manager within 24 hours and the referrer informed of what action will be taken; - If the school does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with CSSW/Early help services via the designated safeguarding lead.
+- Where possible, a decision on whether or not to refer a pupil to CSSW should be made by the designated safeguarding lead or their deputy following a discussion with the member of staff who has raised concerns.
+However this should not delay any referral and any member of staff may make a referral if this is necessary but staff should discuss the matter with a member of the senior management team and take advice from the Children and Families Contact team social worker.
+The designated safeguarding lead should be informed as soon as possible. - Referrals should be in writing using an e-CAF referral completed either by the teacher raising concerns or by the designated safeguarding lead.
+Urgent child protection referrals will be accepted by telephone but must be confirmed in writing via the e-CAF referral within 48 hours. - Where there is any doubt about whether the concerns raised meet the thresholds for a child protection referral, the designated safeguarding lead may discuss the case on a "no names" basis with the Contact team social worker to obtain advice on how to proceed. - Parental consent should be sought prior to the referral being made but a referral can be made if parents refuse consent where there are safeguarding concerns about the child and referral is a proportionate response to these concerns.
+Consent should not be sought if this would place the child at risk of further harm, interfere with a criminal investigation or cause undue delay.
+If parents do not consent, but the child is at risk of significant harm, the referral should still be made - If the child already has an allocated CSSW social worker, the referral should be made directly to them.
+If the child is not already known to CSSW, referrals should be made to the Contact team.
+If the child lives outside Camden, a referral should be made to their home local authority. - All referrals will be acknowledged by the Children and Families Contact team manager within 24 hours and the referrer informed of what action will be taken. - If the school does not think the child's situation is improving within a reasonable timescale following referral, this should be taken up with CSSW/Early help services via the designated safeguarding lead.